vojtechspevak/CapellaOslcAdapter/README.md

 Both Capella plugins can be run by placing the content of *ExportedPlugins/* into *dropins/* folder of the Capella installation.

-Appart from the plugins itself, the folder *ExportedPlugins/* also contains the additional dependencies required by the plugins, in particular `javax.servelt-api` and `gson`.
+Apart from the plugins itself, the folder *ExportedPlugins/* also contains the additional dependencies required by the plugins, in particular `javax.servelt-api` and `gson`.

 Once the plugins are installed the **Embedded Server** button for starting/stopping the server should appear in the upper bar.